Glen-Ochieng/My-SQL-Course./README.md

 ##### NB

 Do not forget the dots on the on statement.
-A shortcut however to writing table1 and table2 is to write t1 and t2 in stead.
+A shortcut however to writing table1 and table2 is to write t1 and t2 in stead or a and b, and just anything that can be used as a marker.
 Additionally, the phrase, 'inner join' could be replaced with just join.
 But coding best practices advice using it in full especially if you are still learning.

 #### Tasks